marygutz/image-eliminator/readme.md

 # Image Eliminator

-A simple way to present a gallery of images that allows users to elmininate all but one, leaving a the last and final winner.
+A simple way to present a gallery of images that allows users to elmininate all but one, leaving a last and final winner.

 ## Getting Started